 Up since two because of her stupid heater, Stacy had never felt more physically exhausted or mentally drained.
-The only thing that got her through a long day wrangling the munchkins in her class was the vision of warm jammie pants and binge-watching I Love Lucy dancing through her head.
-When she turned down her street and saw Chase’s truck parked in her yard, backed up to the front door with his tailgate down, those fabulous dreams dove headfirst, straight out the window.
+The only thing that got her through a long day wrangling the munchkins in her class was the vision of warm jammie pants dancing through her head.
+When she turned down her street and saw Chase’s truck parked in her yard, backed up to the front door with his tailgate down, that fabulous dream dove headfirst, straight out the window.

-Stomping snow from her boots as she climbed the stairs to the porch, she found her front door propped open with a careless stack of her favorite books.
+Stomping snow from her boots as she climbed the stairs to the porch, she found her front door propped open carelessly with a stack of her favorite books.

 “Chase!” she hollered, her tone tight as she struggled to control her anger.
 She bent to slide the books out of the way before slamming the door closed.
 “Chase!”